Japanese calendar: Era names ()

 The present era, Reiwa, formally began on 1 May 2019.
-The name of the new era was announced by the Japanese government on 1 April 2019, a month prior to Naruhito's succession to the throne.
+The name of the new era was announced by the Japanese government on 1 April 2019, a month prior to Naruhito's accession to the throne.
 The previous era, Heisei, came to an end on 30 April 2019, after Japan's former emperor, Akihito, abdicated the throne.
 Reiwa is the first era name whose characters come from a Japanese root source; prior eras' names were taken from Chinese classic literature.